SamErde/samerde.github.io/_posts/2024-12-30-creating-an-it-systems-management-user-group-for-charlotte.md

 Since moving to the Charlotte area, I've been searching for an active user group focused on these interests.
 I haven't found one yet, so why not start one?
 Building a community takes a community, which is why I'm sharing this request:

 {: .box-note}
-**Will you help me organize and get a Charlotte Systems Management User Group running?** :pray:
+**Will you help me organize and get a Charlotte Systems Management User Group running?** 🙏

 ## Vision